Bandhavgarh National Park

 At independence Bandhavgarh remained the private property of the Maharaja until he gave it to the state for the formation of the National Park in 1968.
 After the park was created poaching was brought under control and the number of animals rose dramatically.
 Small dams and water holes were built to solve the problem of water shortage.
 Grazing by local cattle was stopped and the village within the park boundaries was relocated.
 The Tigers in particular prospered and the 1986 extension provided much needed forest to accommodate them.

 There are two ways up on the plateau, a jeep track and a footpath-both steep.
 It is far easier to see the fort by the jeep but much more rewarding to make the journey on foot.
 There is a convenient place to park vehicles on the southern side of the fort in the lush jungle which surrounds its base.
 This point is known as Shesh Saaiya, named after a unique 35 foot (11 meters) long statue of reclining Vishnu carved around the 10th century, from whose feet the Charanganga is said to flow.
 A rectangular pool of spring water lies just beneath the statue and the path to the main gate of the fort.
 On the other side of this imposing gateway lie 560 acres (227 hectares) of grassland, over which are scattered turtle-filled tanks and the many remains of the human inhabitants of the fort- from ancient statues to the barracks occupied by Rewa's troops upto independence.
 At a brisk pace the walk from the Shesh Saaiya to the southern side of the fort need only take an hour, but if you stop to see the statues and temples on the way it can easily take much longer.
 As you follow the path southwards, the most remarkable sights are the 10th century rock images of the incarnations of Vishnu.
 A statue of Narsimhan ( half man half lion) towers almost 22 feet above the grass.
 There is a carving of Barah Bhagwan (the boar incarnation), and a small temple enshrining a large image of Vishnu in his fish avtaar.
 The tortoise incarnation stands unenclosed and flanked by later carvings of Ganesh, the elephant God, and other deities.
 The charm of this walk lies in discovering these monuments in the jungle, unspoilt and unexploited.
 Some of the statues lie off the main path and so it is best to take a guide.
 Apart from the avatars, well worth seeing are three small temples of around the 12th century.
 These temples are deserted but the fort is still used as a place of worship.
 Kabir Das, the celebrated 16th century saint, once lived and preached here.
+It is said that the famous musician Tansen also used to visit Bandhavgarh Fort.

 The natural ramparts of the fort give breathtaking view of the surrounding countryside.
 Vultures wheel around the precipice, which also attracts blue rock thrushes and crag martins.
 The fort has a small population of Blackbuck, which have been reintroduced and to some extent protected from Tigers in the park below by repairs to the masonry walls at the edges of the fort.